sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 ---
 layout: page
-title:  "Data Collection in CEO"
+title: "5.
+CEO"
-parent: "3.
-Data Collection with CEO"
+permalink: /05_CEO
-nav_order: 3
+nav_order: 6
 ---

-# Data Collection Exercise in Collect Earth Online (CEO)
+# Collect Earth Online (CEO)
+This hands on session assumes you have some previous experience with CEO from past trainings.

+ ## Ensure you can access your CEO institution
 Log in to CEO.
 On the main CEO page, in the search bar at the top left, search for an institution called “[The Environmental Protection Agency of Liberia (EPA).](https://app.collect.earth/review-institution?institutionId=4290)” Click `Visit`.

 <img align="center" src="../images/ceo/CEO_homepage.png" hspace="15" vspace="10" width="600">

 ## Add Imagery to the CEO Institution